when is easter?

 While Jesus was believed to have lived between 4 B.C and 36 A.D., many of our Easter traditions date back to Pagan times, with the word Easter coming from ‘Eostre’ - the Goddess of rebirth and Spring.

 When is Easter this year?

-This year, Easter falls on Sunday, April 21, however it pops up on a different date each year.
+In 2020, Easter falls on Sunday, April 12th, however it pops up on a different date each year.
 Depending on when there’s a full moon in Spring, we can welcome Easter anytime between 21st March to the 25th April.